KDE/documentation-develop-kde-org/content/docs/configuration/kconfig_xt.md

 ## The .kcfgc files

-KConfigXT options are stored in a `.kcfgc` file which describes the C++ file generation options.
-The .kcfgc file is a simple ini file with the typical "entry=value" format.
+The behavior of KConfigXT is controlled by a `.kcfgc` file.

 ```ini
 File=config.kcfg